An Asymptotic Orthogonality Relation for ${\rm GL}(n, \mathbb R)$: Bounding

 Recall that for $\alpha=(\alpha_1,\ldots,\alpha_m) \in \C^m$ satisfying $\halpha_m=0$ and $a=(a_1,a_2,\ldots,a_{n-1})\in \R^{n-1}$,

 \begin{theorem} Let $\mathcal{I}_{T,R}^{(m)}(-a)$ be as above and set $D(m)=\deg(\mathcal{F}_1^{(m)}(\al))$.
 Then for any $0<\varepsilon<\frac12$,

 where

-The implicit constant depends on $\varepsilon$, $R$ and $m$. \end{theorem} Theorem~\ref{th:IS} allows us to write $\what{m}{\alpha}{s}$ in terms of an integral of the product of several Gamma-functions and the lower rank Mellin transform $\what{m-1}{\beta}{z}$ where
+The implicit constant depends on $\varepsilon$, $R$ and $m$. \end{theorem} Theorem~\ref{th:IS} allows us to write $\what{m}{\alpha}{s}$ in terms of an integral of the product of several {gamma} functions and the lower rank Mellin transform $\what{m-1}{\beta}{z}$ where

 Using this, we are able siphon off the contribution to the integrand of \ref{eq:ITRn-minusa} that is independent of the variable $\beta$.
 This in turn allows us to relate $\mathcal{I}_{T,R}^{(m)}$ to $\mathcal{I}_{T,R}^{(m-1)}$ and prove the result inductively.